jackschu/uva-operating-systems-review/markdownfiles/final.md

 -   approximations (not recently used)
     -   second chance (one list) mark accessed
     -   seq
-        -   keep two oredered list
+        -   keep two ordered list
         -   active assume prob used
         -   inactive guess unused
         -   move pages from active to inactive
         -   only update inactive pages as accessed
     -   clock: general idea of scan + clear "was it accessed information"
         -   and do something with recent history for each page
-        -   ie was it acccessed when i checked it n times ago
+        -   ie was it accessed when i checked it n times ago
 -   secondary family (when lru is wrong) eg files
-    -   clockpro: allow things to be evicted if they arent accessed twice (with some interval in between or twice with read() calls)
+    -   clock pro: allow things to be evicted if they arent accessed twice (with some interval in between or twice with read() calls)

-<a id="org95442d3"></a>
+<a id="org7523b26"></a>

 ## pros and cons of FSs